-Morphée has three options that can be selected instantly using the Morphée button, which is the fourth of four buttons above the Glide knob.
+Morphée has three options that can be selected instantly using the [Morphée] button, which is the fifth of the five buttons above the [Glide] knob.
 The options are Matrix, Arp / Seq, and Morph.

-Morphée also has a dedicated Settings page, with two shortcuts: hold [Settings] and touch the Morphée surface or hold the Morphée button for about 1 second.
-These options define the Morphée response, and are described here [p.41].
+Morphée also has a dedicated Settings page, with two shortcuts: hold [Settings] and touch the Morphée surface, or hold the [Morphée] button for about 1 second.
+These options define the Morphée response, and are described here [p.43].
 The settings are stored per Preset.